ArinzeGit/Intro-Component-With-Sign-Up-Form/README.md

 # Intro component with sign up form

-This is my solution to the ['Intro component with sign up form' challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
-Frontend Mentor challenges help me improve my coding skills by building realistic projects.
+An engaging intro component featuring a sign-up form, built with React and TypeScript as part of the ['Intro component with sign up form' Frontend Mentor challenge](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
+This project demonstrates my ability to create interactive UI components with form validation using React and TypeScript, focusing on user experience and robust client-side handling.

 ## Table of contents